runame/cbl-cambridge.github.io/content/people/gjeh2.md

 labs: ["hennequin", "cbl"]
 ---

-Guillaume is a University Lecturer in Computational Neuroscience.
+Guillaume is a University Associate Professor in Computational Neuroscience.
 Previously, he did his PhD in Wulfram Gerstner's group at EPFL, Switzerland, followed by a postdoc with Máté Lengyel at CBL.
 He is keen to supervise excellent PhD students -- please get in touch!